dadevel/impacket-shell-integration/README.md

 ~~~

 If you additionally specify the hostname or FQDN of a domain controller with `-K` / `--kdc`, a suitable `$KRB5_CONFIG` is configured in the environment as well (thanks [@mpgn](https://twitter.com/mpgn_x64/status/1881252755131760659) for the idea).
-This is required for certain tools like [evil-winrm](https://github.com/Hackplayers/evil-winrm).
+This is required for some tools that use GSSAPI like [evil-winrm](https://github.com/Hackplayers/evil-winrm).

 ~~~ bash
 krbconf set ./jdoeadm.ccache -K dc01